 Jeffrey Frankel, Tuesday, September 9, 2014

 Subsidies for food and energy are economically inefficient, but can often be politically popular.
 This column discusses the efforts by new leaders in Egypt, Indonesia, and India to cut unaffordable subsidies.
 Cutting subsidies now may even be the politically savvy choice if the alternative is shortages and an even more painful rise in the retail price in future.
 Ironically, it is India’s new Prime Minister Modi – elected with a large electoral mandate and much hype about market reforms – who is already shrinking from the challenge.

-Marco Annunziata 16 August 2014
+Marco Annunziata, Saturday, August 16, 2014

 Africa has generated a lot of enthusiasm lately.
 The cynical view of the continent as a hopeless basket case has been replaced by the lofty narrative of Africa Rising.
 This column argues that Africa’s progress is impressive, and there is more to the story than a commodity boom.
 But Africa is at a crossroads.
 The opportunities are huge, but the road ahead is long, and will require persistent and patient effort from policymakers as well as business.

-Susan Ariel Aaronson 14 July 2014
+Susan Ariel Aaronson, Monday, July 14, 2014

 The internet promotes educational, technological, and scientific progress, but governments sometimes choose to control the flow of information for national security reasons, or to protect privacy or intellectual property.
 This column highlights the use of trade rules to regulate the flow of information, and describes how the EU, the US, and their negotiating partners have been unable to find common ground on these issues.
 Trade agreements have yet to set information free, and may in fact be making it less free.

-Maria Bas, Vanessa Strauss-Kahn 14 July 2014
+Maria Bas, Vanessa Strauss-Kahn, Monday, July 14, 2014

 The rise of trade in intermediate inputs is well documented, but its role in shaping domestic economies is not yet completely understood.
 This column presents evidence from French firms on the effects of importing intermediate inputs.
 Firms importing more varieties of intermediate inputs increased their productivity and exported more varieties.
 Foreign inputs from the most advanced economies have the strongest effect on firm productivity, but imported inputs from all countries help raise the number of export varieties.

-Patricia Ellen, Jaana Remes 12 July 2014
+Patricia Ellen, Jaana Remes, Saturday, July 12, 2014

 Brazil has grown rapidly and reduced poverty over the past decade, but it has grown more slowly than other emerging economies and its income per capita remains relatively low by global standards.
 This column points out that sectors of the Brazilian economy that have been opened up to international competition have outperformed those that remain heavily protected.
 Deeper integration into global markets and value chains could provide competitive pressures that would improve Brazil’s productivity and living standards.

-Jayant Menon 09 June 2014
+Jayant Menon, Monday, June 9, 2014

 With the rise of mega-regional trade agreements, the world trade system resembles a jigsaw puzzle.
 This column discusses the difficulties involved in consolidating free trade agreements at the regional level, and argues that piecing together the blocs around the world will be even more challenging.
 A potential way forward is to return to the most widely used modality of trade liberalisation – unilateral actions – but this time involving the multilateralisation of preferences rather than unreciprocated reductions in tariff rates.

-Christopher Parsons, Pierre-Louis Vézina 23 May 2014
+Christopher Parsons, Pierre-Louis Vézina, Friday, May 23, 2014

 Immigrants potentially foster international trade by reducing trade costs.
 This column uses the exodus of the Vietnamese boat people to the US as a natural experiment to provide evidence of such a pro-trade effect.
 An exogenous allocation of Vietnamese migrants across the US in 1975 was followed by a 20-year trade embargo.
 Following the lifting of sanctions in 1994, the share of US exports going to Vietnam was higher and more diversified in the states with larger Vietnamese populations.

-Zhi Wang, Shang-Jin Wei, Kunfu Zhu 16 April 2014
+Zhi Wang, Shang-Jin Wei, Kunfu Zhu, Wednesday, April 16, 2014

 One common measure of trade linked international production networks is the so-called VAX ratio, i.e. the ratio of value-added exports to gross exports.
 This column argues that this measure is not well-behaved at the sector, bilateral, or bilateral sector level, and does not capture important features of international production sharing.
 A new gross trade accounting framework is proposed that can better track countries’ movements up and down global value chains.

-Zhi Wang, Shang-Jin Wei, Kunfu Zhu 07 April 2014
+Zhi Wang, Shang-Jin Wei, Kunfu Zhu, Monday, April 7, 2014

 The growth of international trade in intermediate inputs means that standard trade statistics can give a misleading picture of the real patterns of production behind world trade.
 This column introduces an accounting framework that decomposes traditional trade flows into components that better reflect the underlying location of the value addition linked to exports.

-Pascal Lamy, Ian Goldin 28 March 2014
+Pascal Lamy, Ian Goldin, Friday, March 28, 2014

 Excessive short-termism is always a problem for policy, but the Global Crisis has brought it sharply into focus.
 This column introduces a report that discusses how a shift to longer-term solutions is necessary and possible.
 A key message is that businesses as well as governments need to take a longer-term view.
 The report identifies ways to overcome the current impasse in key economic, climate, trade, security, and other negotiations.